2019 U-17 Africa Cup of Nations qualification: Semi-finals

 Winners qualified for 2019 Africa U-17 Cup of Nations.

 Final

 West B Zone

-The WAFU-UFOA Zone B qualifiers for the Africa U-17 Cup of Nations were held in Niger between 2–15 September 2018.
+The WAFU-UFOA Zone B qualifiers for the Africa U-17 Cup of Nations were held in Niger between 2 and 15 September 2018.
 It was originally to be hosted at Ghana, but a new host was appointed.
 The matches were played at Niamey (Stade Général Seyni Kountché; Stade Municipal would originally also host matches).

 All times are local, WAT (UTC+1).

 Group stage

 The draw for the group stage was held on 24 July 2018.
 The seven teams were drawn into two groups, one of three teams and one of four teams.
 The winners and runners-up of each group advanced to the semi-finals.